December 8, 2015

 Casey van Maris Memorial Scholarship, $1,000

-Available to secondary students entering the first year of a post-secondary ornamental horticulture program of an accredited educational institution.
+Available to secondary students entering the first year of a full time post-secondary ornamental horticulture program of an accredited educational institution.
 Candidates will be chosen based on transcripts and a two-page essay on why they want to enter the horticultural industry.
 Transcripts must accompany application.

 Apprenticeship Scholarship, $600